Nordix/hiredis-cluster/README.md

 ### Sending commands and their callbacks

 In an asynchronous cluster context, commands are automatically pipelined due to the nature of an event loop.
-Therefore, unlike the synchronous cluster API, there is only a single way to send commands.
+Therefore, unlike the synchronous API, there is only a single way to send commands.
 Because commands are sent to Redis Cluster asynchronously, issuing a command requires a callback function that is called when the reply is received.
 Reply callbacks should have the following prototype:
 ```c